joshbegley/nyt-latest/README.md

 `The mob of over 150 people who forcefully took Muhammad Yunus’ cadaver from a hospital in eastern Indonesia thought it was impossible that the 49-year-old Islamic preacher could have died from the coronavirus.`\
 https://nytimes.com/aponline/2020/07/09/world/asia/ap-as-virus-outbreak-indonesia-burial-rituals.html?searchResultPosition=9

-**Tesla Very Close to Level-5 Autonomous Driving Technology, Musk Says**\
+**Tesla 'Very Close' to Level 5 Autonomous Driving Technology, Musk Says**\
-`U.S. electric vehicle maker Tesla Inc is "very close" to Level-5 autonomous driving technology, its chief executive, Elon Musk, said on Thursday.`\
+`U.S. electric vehicle maker Tesla Inc is "very close" to achieving level 5 autonomous driving technology, Chief Executive Elon Musk said on Thursday, referring to the capability to navigate roads without any driver input.`\
 https://nytimes.com/reuters/2020/07/09/business/09reuters-tesla-autonomous.html?searchResultPosition=10